Susie Palfreyman

-Susie Palfreyman (born 11 Feb 1952) is an Australian former rowing coxswain.
-She was a four-time national champion, a representative at World Championships and a 1980 Olympian.
+Susie Palfreyman (born 11 Feb 1952) is an Australian former representative rowing coxswain.
+She was a five time national champion, a representative at World Championships and in 1980 was a member of Australia's first Olympic representative women's rowing crew.

 Club and state rowing

 Susie Palfreyman commenced her senior rowing with the University of Western Australia Boat Club.
-Later she rowed with the Melbourne University Ladies Boat Club.
+Later she rowed with the Melbourne University Ladies Boat Club and Mercantile Rowing Club.

 She first made state selection for Western Australia in 1973.
 In 1976 and 1977 she coxed West Australian state women's fours contesting the ULVA Trophy at the Interstate Regatta.
 By 1978 she had relocated to Victoria and the Melbourne University Boat Club.
-She coxed Victorian women's crews who won the ULVA Trophy in 1978, 1979, 1980 and 1983.
+She coxed Victorian women's crews which won the ULVA Trophy in 1978, 1979, 1980 and 1983.

 International representative rowing

-Palfreyman was in the stern of the 1979 Australian championVictorian women's four selected to contest the 1979 World Rowing Championships in Bled.
+Palfreyman was in the stern of the 1979 Australian champion Victorian women's four selected to contest the 1979 World Rowing Championships in Bled.
 They rowed to a fifth place.

-That same crew stayed together into the 1980 Olympic year and coached by Susie's husband David Palfreyman they were selected to row Australia's women's four at the 1980 Moscow Olympics.
-They again finished in fifth place.
+That same crew stayed together into the 1980 Olympic year and coached by Susie's husband David Palfreyman, they were selected as the first Australian women's Olympian crew, racing as a coxed four at the 1980 Moscow Olympics.
+Crewed by Sally Harding, Anne Chirnside, Pam Westendorf and Verna Westwood they again finished in fifth place.